lznfjv/goose/05_npu_conversion/README.md

 While straightforward enough for the pre-existing YOLO11 ONNX file, this will be more complicated for the custom model trained on our dataset in the future.
 It's best we get acquainted with this process.

 # Environment Setup
-We'll perform conversion of the model on an Ubuntu 22.04 machine or WSL2 instance of Ubuntu 22.04.
+We'll perform conversion of the model on development computer with Ubuntu 22.04 or WSL2 instance of Ubuntu 22.04 (not the Radxa ROCK 5C).
 For this example, I'll use the latter.

 Open a terminal window in the home directory of your WSL instance.
 Run this command to ensure that Python is up to date and you have the packages required to make Python virtual environments.
 We'll also install some other requisite packages.